genicam/harvesters/README.rst

     :scale: 40 %

 ################################
-What would Harvester do for you?
+What Would Harvester Do for You?
 ################################

 Harvester mainly consists of the following two Python modules: